 One advantage of a system that uses fiat money is that the amount of money in circulation can be responsive to changing economic conditions.
 This can support the smooth functioning of the economy.
 By contrast, the total amount of money circulating in the economy during the Gold Standard was ultimately limited by the amount of gold that could be mined.

 Today, we promise to honour the value of our banknotes for all time, even for banknotes that are no longer in use.
-For example, following the introduction of the new polymer £5 note in 2016, the old paper £5 notes were taken out of circulation in May 2017.
+For example, after the introduction of the polymer £5 and £10 notes in 2016 and 2017, the old paper notes were taken out of circulation the following year.
 However, all withdrawn Bank of England notes remain payable at face value.
-So if you have a paper £5 note today, you can still exchange it by post or in person at the Bank of England for a new (polymer) banknote.
+So if you have a paper £5 or £10 note today, you can still exchange it by post or in person at the Bank of England.
 And crucially, you will always be able to do so.

 As another guide explains, you can think of a banknote as a universally accepted ‘I owe you’ (IOU) – hence the ‘promise to pay’ inscription: